Updated 13th May 2022

 Preheat oven to 220C/425F/Gas 7/Fan 200C.

 Lightly grease a baking tray.
-One that’s big enough for the scones to have plenty of space to spread out as they bake.
+One that’s large enough for the scones to have plenty of space to spread out as they bake.

-In a large bowl, mix together the gf mix/flour, baking powder and Xanthan gum.
+In a large bowl, mix together the gf flour/mix, baking powder and xanthan gum.
 Add the butter and rub in until the mixture resembles breadcrumbs.
 Stir in the caster sugar and sultanas.

-Bring the mixture together with just enough of the egg and milk mixture, to make a soft but not sticky dough.
+Bring the mixture together with just enough of the egg and milk mixture, to make a soft but not too sticky dough.

-Lightly work the scone dough on a surface dusted with gf mix/flour.
-Pat out until about 1inch thick.
-Using a cutter or cup to cut out the scones.
-Gather up dough trimmings and repeat until all the dough has been used up.
+Lightly work the scone dough on a surface dusted with gf flour/mix.
+Pat out until about 1 inch thick.
+Using a 2.5 inch cutter or upturned cup cut out the scones.
+Gather up the trimmings and repeat until all the dough has been used up.

-Place on the baking tray and pop in the fridge for ½hr.
+Place the scones onto the baking tray and pop them into the fridge for ½ hr.
 You don’t have to do this.
 But I tried it today, and felt the scones held their shape much better, when chilled before baking.